 \subsection{More on Iterative Minimization}

 Now we elaborate some other important pieces to implement an efficient and robust iterative algorithm for segmentation.
-As in most iterative algorithms, we would like to ensure quick and consistent convergence to the solution, the minimum of \eqref{eq:min-disc-aug-Lagrangian} or ideally the energy \eqref{eq:disc-convex-energy-g}, the value $E(u)$ of which is an assessment of the correctness of the segmentation encoded by the function $u$; the smaller $E(u)$, the better.
-Accordingly, we track the energy values $E^k=E(u^k)$ through the iterations, continue as long as $E^k$ are decreasing, and stop if the decrease between iterations has gotten too small or if $E^k$ starts increasing (to avoid the semi-convergence behavior of Bregman iterations, reported in \cite{osher:burg,liu:king}, namely, the iterations can first converge, then start diverging from the solution).
+As in most iterative algorithms, we aim to ensure fast and consistent convergence to a minimizer of~\eqref{eq:min-disc-aug-Lagrangian}, or ideally of the energy~\eqref{eq:disc-convex-energy-g}.
+The value $E(u)$ serves as a measure of the quality of the segmentation encoded by $u$; the smaller$E(u)$, the better the segmentation.
+Accordingly, we track the energy values $E^k=E(u^k)$ through the iterations, continue as long as the $E^k$ values are decreasing, and stop if the decrease between iterations becomes too small.
 Thus, our stopping criterion is

 where $\bar{E}^{k-1}$ is the average of the previous $m$ energy values: $\bar{E}^{k-1} = \frac{1}{m}\sum^{k-1}_{l=k-m} E(u^l)$.
 We use the recent average $\bar{E}^{k-1}$ instead of $E^{k-1}$ to introduce some robustness to small fluctuations in the energy computation from noise in the image, and to avoid premature stopping of the iterations because of this.
 Since $\bar{E}^{k-1}$ needs $m$ energy values to compute the average, we always start with $m+1$ iterations (we set $m=10$ in our experiments).